 There has been alot of discussion over the years since the demise of Aotearoa New Zealand's original national regional passenger rail network that operated from 1936 to 1978, about the reintroduction of regional and inter-regional passenger train services connecting communities across Aotearoa New Zealand due to the effects of a warming planet.

-Aotearoa New Zealand national rail network covers 13 of the 16 region in the country from Whangarei in the North Island to Invercargill in the South Island connecting Aotearoa New Zealand's 6 large cities with 13 provincial cities, major towns, smaller semi rural towns and rural communities.
+Aotearoa New Zealand national rail network currently covers 13 of the 16 region in the country from Whangarei in the North Island to Invercargill in the South Island connecting Aotearoa New Zealand's 6 main cities with 13 provincial cities, major towns, smaller semi rural towns and rural communities, with a potential passenger catchment of approximately two thirds of Aotearoa New Zealand's population.

 With the Government planning to move towards green hydrogen production and with train motive power technology moving towards hydrogen fuel cell, the question is why can't Aotearoa New Zealand reintroduce national regional and inter-regional passenger train services using this technology on a DBFOM (design, build, finance operate and maintain) style of public/private partnership?